Val Lewton.org

 Light-years ahead of the 1930's style scare tactics, either by design or accident, Lewton and Tourneur invented a new way of approaching a monster-movie subject that required the audience to participate by the suggestive manipulations from abstractions put upon the screen combined with story mood.
 Explained after the fact, the duo both described this strategy as the viewer would 'see' things that are not actually there in the ambiguity of the darkened screen.

 To show how simply this was approached, director Tourneur achieved some shadow effects by just placing his hand in front of the arc-lamps used to light a scene while they were filming.
-The resulting vague shadow thrown into the scene could either be in motion or still, and either way the audience would be triggered by the suggestions within the story to interpret the shadow as the transformed "panther woman" that figures in the Cat People advertising (but barely appears at all in the actual film).
+The resulting vague shadow thrown into the scene could either be in motion or still, and either way the audience would be triggered by the suggestions within the story to interpret the shadow as the transformed "panther woman" that is featured so prominently in the Cat People advertising, but appears minimally in the actual film.

 Cast and Story in Cat People

-Viewed from the 21st century, much of the cast of Cat People can seem wooden the way program pictures from that era often seem.
+Viewed from the 21st century, much of the acting style of the cast of Cat People can seem "wooden" the way program pictures from that era often do.
 Relatively stiff leading man Kent Smith is Oliver Reed, a "good plain Americano" as he calls himself, a boat designer who has a chance meeting with troubled fashion artist Irena Dubrovna (Simone Simon) at a zoo.
 A gentle romance strikes up between the two unattached young people.

 Soon married, the relationship comes to a halt when Irena's peasant old-world fears about a village curse that will cause her to become a panther if she is emotionally aroused (love, anger or anything else) becomes a fear playing on her mind, and she refuses to consummate the marriage.